 How do I use Gmail in China in 2019?
-If you’re like me, you use Gmail or the Google Apps suite for business or for personal email.
+If you’re like me, you use Gmail / Google Apps suite for business or for personal email.
 I love everything about using Gmail except for one thing: all Google apps are blocked in China.
-This means that in order for you to use Gmail in China in 2019, you’re going to need an extra piece of software known as a VPN.
+This means that in order for you to use Gmail in China in 2019, there are a few extra steps you’ll need to take.
+Allow me to explain my process.

-It doesn’t matter whether you access Gmail on your phone, computer or tablet – in China, you can’t open the webpage or download your mail using your favorite email client (i.e. Apple Mail, Microsoft Outlook, etc.).
+It doesn’t matter whether you access Gmail on your phone, computer or tablet – in China, you can’t open the webpage or even download your mail from the Google servers using your favorite email client (i.e. Apple Mail, Microsoft Outlook, etc.).

 As an expat who has been living and doing business in China for more than 10 years, this censorship an annoying but persistent part of my life.
 I’ve tried using other email services while in China but frankly…they all suck.

 Is Gmail Blocked in China?

-Yes, Gmail is blocked.
+Yes, Gmail is blocked in China.
 And it’s not just Gmail; China blocks all Google apps including, YouTube, Blogger, Google Sheets, Google Docs, etc. Anything that is owned and hosted by Google is currently inaccessible in China.

 The problems all started in early 2010, when China and Google got in a big fight about censorship.
 I won’t go into the whole story but it basically boils down to this: China wanted Google to self-censor its search results and Google said “no”.

-So Google was forced to exit China and all their services were blocked.
+So Google was forced to exit China and all their services were consequently blocked.

 How I Access Gmail in China